 After graduating from the University of Bath in 1986 with a First in Electrical and Electronic Engineering, Keith joined the Royal Aerospace Establishment (RAE), Farnborough, then part of UK Ministry of Defence (MoD), to carry out research into improving the effectiveness and survivability of UK defence satellites.
 In parallel he completed a part-time MSc in Satellite Engineering at the University of Surrey, graduating with Distinction.
 Keith led the design, construction and launch of MoD’s 50kg STRV1a research satellite which performed its mission successfully from 1994-1999.
 In 2007 he was appointed to the position of Technical Fellow at QinetiQ (a spin-out from MoD) where he led a team dedicated to understanding radiation environments and effects.
 In 2012 he joined the Royal Academy of Engineering study team looking into Extreme Space Weather which reported in 2013.
 Soon thereafter he took up a post at the University of Surrey as Reader in Space Engineering.

-I was a member of the Royal Academy of Engineering Study team looking into Extreme Space Weather and I am currently a member of the the UK Space Environment Impact Expert Group (SEIG) which advises the UK Government on space weather risks.
-I am also a member of the Cosmic Ray Advisory Group (CRAG) which focuses on aviation-specific risks.
-I am a Fellow of the IET.
+Keith is currently a member of the UK Space Environment Impact Expert Group (SEIEG), which advises the UK Government on space weather risks.
+He is Chartered Engineer and a Fellow of the IET.